LambdaLabsML/distributed-training-guide/10-finetuning-llama-405b/README.md

 ## Download model weights

+TODO put these locally only rank 0 machine

 The weights need to be on a shared network drive accessible to all nodes.
 This download script assumes that this repo is cloned into shared network drive.

 ```bash